andrewbaay/andrewbaay.github.io/content/_index.md

 ## Hi!
 I'm Andrew.

-A Software Engineer with interests on Game Engine, Graphics Programming, and Embedded Development with a few years experience with the Source Engine, C, C++, Python, HLSL, GLSL.
+A Software Engineer with interests on Game Engine, Graphics Programming, and Embedded Software Development with a few years experience with the Source Engine.
 \
 \
 I am also known as Sears2424 on the Source Engine community.
 I currently contribute to [Strata Source Team.](https://stratasource.org/)